Knowledge base

 - Do not change the

-header to an unauthorized address (if necessary, refer to this other guide to test another email application or to correctly configure your current email software/client).
+Return-pathaddress or theFromheader to an unauthorized address (if necessary, refer to this other guide to test another email application or to correctly configure your current email software/client).

 Bulk actions

-To perform these actions in bulk:
+To perform these "batch" actions, in bulk:

 - Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Check the box to the left of Email Address to select all addresses, or select the desired addresses one by one.
+- Check the box to the left of Email address to select all addresses, or select the desired addresses one by one.

-- The list of available actions will then appear at the bottom of the page, including in the action menu ⋮ :
+- The list of available actions will then appear at the bottom of the page, including in the action menu ⋮:

-- enable the anti-spam filter
+- activate the anti-spam filter

-- enable the advertising filters
+- activate the advertising filters

 - apply general rights

-- enable an automatic responder
+- activate an automatic reply

 - apply a signature template